samuelschimmel/samuelschimmel.github.io/wellness.md

 ## Hypertension

 Many adults have hypertension (elevated blood pressure).
-Get a home blood pressure monitor, learn how to interpret the numbers, check your blood pressure.
+Get a home blood pressure monitor, learn how to interpret the numbers, and check your blood pressure.
 Have your feet flat on the floor and put the cuff directly on your arm with no fabric in between.
+Checking your blood pressure at home may give you more accurate results that in a doctor's office, as many people are anxious when they go to the doctor.
 If your blood pressure is elevated, see a primary care doctor and get a blood pressure medication prescription.
 For some reason when I found out I have hypertension I was scared of blood pressure medication side effects and wasted a lot of time trying to lower my blood pressure by changing my diet.
 In retrospect, this was extremely stupid and I really regret it.
 I now take 50 mg losartan potassium every day and have experienced zero side effects.
 Untreated hypertension causes permanent organ damage over time.
 There's no reason to delay starting a blood pressure medication if you have hypertension.

 # Sun Protection